calvinbui/calvin.me-jekyll/_posts/2015-05-30-more-apps-for-the-system-admin-usb-drive.markdown

 ## Drivers

 There have been times where I have installed Windows and performed every single Windows Update to find it was missing drivers.
-Sometimes the manufacturer's website such as Acer or ASUS do not provide working drivers either >:(
+Sometimes the manufacturer's website such as Acer or ASUS do not provide working drivers either :rage:

 The best thing to do then is to open up the machine and look at each individual piece of hardware, or, use a program to find the right drivers.
 For this I used: